jasontcrabtree/WIP-2020-Portfolio/work/med-booking-app.md

 Experiment with the final Figma prototype and click, tap and scroll to the different screens throughout the app.

-*The fullscreen button for the Figma prototype is in the top right!*
+*Tip: the fullscreen button for the Figma prototype is in the top right!*
 <OpenMedPrototype />

 ---